 Coastal Georgia is great for a getaway with friends because you can get there within a few hours' drive from just about anywhere in the state.
 There's something for every group, whether you're into sightseeing, fitness, nature or shopping.
 If you're going for a weekend jaunt or a long week away, you and your friends are sure to have a great time in the Golden Isles of Georgia and Tybee Island.

 For such a small area by land, there's no shortage of delicious places to eat.
-Most can even accommodate parties of four or more, as long as you’re patient enough to wait.
 Be sure to try the locally caught seafood.

 Jekyll Island is starting to become more developed after going without a gas station on the island for decades.
 This is certainly true in the case of restaurants, most of which are connected to hotels.
 The Grand Dining Room at the historic Jekyll Island Club Resort is a beautiful setting for a special dinner or Sunday brunch.
 Driftwood Bistro is located inside Villas by the Sea Resort.
 They're known for Lowcountry fare, with dishes like shrimp and grits and fried okra.